Chapter 32 : Fireworks

-I don’t know what I’d been expecting, as if they had been lying to us and the only thing under the sheet was a rusty toaster oven, or something, but there it was: the sword.
+I didn’t know what I’d been expecting — as if they had been lying to us the whole time and the only thing under the sheet was a rusty toaster oven, or something, but there it was: the Sword.
 In all its gleaming, ruby-studded glory.
 A collective gasp rumbled through the room.

-“Holy Shiznit,” I breathed, gaze glued to Minister as, with a simple flick of his wand, he conjured a sparkling wisp of silver light that eventually solidified into a glass case.
-The sword slid inside, and then together, the case and the sword floated into the air, high above our heads so everyone was craning their necks to see it.
+“Holy crap,” I breathed, gaze glued to Minister as, with a simple flick of his wand, he conjured a sparkling wisp of silver light that eventually solidified into a glass case.
+The Sword slid inside, and then together, the case and the Sword floated into the air, high above our heads so everyone was craning their necks to see it.